 <input type="submit" value="Submit Form" name="btnSubmit">

-2. Sample script to capture session_attributes_encoded and set it in the form field.
-This example code persists data to localStorage.
+session_attributes_encodedand set it in the form field.
+This example code persists data to localStorage.<script>

 function getSessionAttributes() {